Mamelodi Sundowns trio and Percy Tau nominated for Caf awards | Goal.com

 Who'll win the prestigious award? 🏆 #CAFAwards2019 pic.twitter.com/vRhPh3IAz7

-Sundowns goalkeeper Denis Onyango is up for two Caf accolades - InterClubs Player of the Year and African Player of the Year.
+Sundowns goalkeeper Denis Onyango is up for two Caf accolades - the InterClubs Player of the Year and the African Player of the Year.

 The Uganda international, who was named the 2016 African-based African Player of the year, is an influential player for the Cranes and Sundowns.